CO vs CO2: Understanding the Critical Differences

-CO (carbon monoxide) and CO2 (carbon dioxide) are both colourless, odourless gasses.
-However, they are chemically different: CO is one oxygen atom bound to one carbon atom, while CO2 is two oxygen atoms bound to one carbon atom.
+CO and CO2 are both colourless, odourless gases.
+However, they’re chemically different: CO is one oxygen atom bound to one carbon atom, whereas CO2 is two oxygen atoms bound to one carbon atom.
+This difference in CO vs CO2 bond length and molecular structure makes all the difference when it comes to their effects on human health.

-CO2 is a product of many natural processes in the human body, and is safe at normal levels.
-Due to the similarity in their chemical structure, however, CO is a dangerous gas, toxic even at low levels.
+Carbon dioxide (CO2) vs carbon monoxide (CO) represents a crucial distinction every homeowner should understand.
+CO2 is a product of many natural processes in the human body and is safe at normal levels.
+Due to the similarity in their chemical structure, however, CO is a dangerous gas that’s toxic even at low levels.

 Chemical diagram: CO (Carbon and Oxygen) vs CO2 (Carbon and two Oxygen)